-The Report recommends multi-agency, coordinated approaches for all Four Pillars.
+The Atkinson Report recommends multi-agency, coordinated approaches at all stages.
 YAC agrees and, even with the success of our multidisciplinary model, accepts that no one agency can provide all the responses needed for every child who is involved with the court system.